-With this growth in population has come a change in demographics.
+Accompanying population growth, the demographic makeup of the city has also changed.
 In 1950, the share of white residents was 95%, while non-White residents accounted for 5% of the City's population.
 Boston became a majority-minority city in 2000.
-As of 2020, 55.4% of Boston's residents are non-White.
+As of 2020, 55.3% of Boston's residents are Hispanic/Latino and/or non-White.